Frequently Asked Questions

 The number of treatments will vary depending on the problem and individual.
 After taking a detailed case history, we will discuss your treatment plan.
 Some patients need only one appointment, others may have a course of therapy or return periodically for the long-term management of a condition.
 Normally the treatment of a patient is determined according to their progression rather than the prescription of a set number of treatment sessions.

 • What does an osteopathy treatment consists of?

 The treatment I offer depends on the patient' condition.
 Normally the treatment consists of soft tissue and muscle energy techniques, gentle to firm joint manipulation, aiming to improve the range of movement in restricted joints.

 A wide range of non-invasive manual techniques, such as deep tissue massage, joint articulation, trigger point therapy, myofascial release and if appropriate medical acupuncture are widely used to help the treatment goals.
 Patients are strongly recommended to follow postural advice, stretching, and exercise guidance.

 • How much is the charge for an osteopathy visit?

-Initial consultation is £95.
-Follow up appointment (45mins) is £65.
-You can pay by credit or debit card, PayPal or if your treatment is authorised simply provide your health insurance details.
+90min Initial consultation and treatment is £110.
+Follow up appointment (50mins) is £65.
+You can book and pay for your appointment online.
 I also offer concessionary fees for patients aged over 65 years, and disabled people.

 • Would my health insurance cover the cost?